caseyjamesdavis/covid19-numbers/README.md

 &ensp;

-The tables below only the ten countries with the highest number of cases.
+The tables below only show the ten countries with the highest number of cases.

 &ensp;